 Rioja has a long culinary tradition and is celebrated for its seasonal, country fare, including fresh fruit and produce from local market gardens, succulent lamb, and game from the region’s farms, and of course, fresh seafood and fish from the Atlantic, supplemented by trout and other fresh-water fish from local rivers.
-Add into this mix a surfeit of delicious local wines, and you have the recipe for a memorable feast.
+Add a surfeit of delicious local wines into this mix, and you have the recipe for a memorable feast.

 This extensive wine museum is located just outside the town and is a fantastic addition to the Riojan cultural scene.
 The museum and wine production area are vast, very Falcon Crest, stretching over 9,000 square meters; they contain five permanent exhibitions, in addition to temporary exhibitions and, of course, a tasting room!
 What better way to get acquainted with the history and wines of this region, at the end of your tour you will able to taste a range of their Riojan wines.